HP 49/50 series: Emulators

 There are several emulators available for the HP 49G calculator.
 A version of EMU48 is available in the Debug4x IDE that allows emulation of most of the features of the 49g+/50g, but will not execute any ARM-based code.

+Some of the HP48 emulator are compatible with HP49/50.
+For example emu48 and smartphone port.
+See HP_48_series#Emulators.

 An ARM-based emulator, x49gp, has been released and allows the true emulation of the 49g+/50g ARM processor and successfully runs HPGCC 2 and 3 compiled programs.
 The emulator is only available for Linux and Mac OS X and must be compiled from the source.
 (See README.QUICKSTART for details.)

 The commercial version of the application m48 also supports HP 49G.

-So far, there are no 49g+/50g emulators for smartphones with the exception of HP 50g for iPhone and iPad released in October 2012.
+HP 50g for iPhone and iPad released in October 2012.

 An emulator for Microsoft Windows Mobile (PPC, smartphones) is available.

 Other 49G/49g+/50g emulators for Android (without ARM support).

 In 2012, Hewlett-Packard released an emulator named HP 50g Virtual Calculator (version 3.1.29/3.1.30 with firmware 2.16 and support for the StreamSmart 410) for Windows.